0898 Beautiful South: Initial reception

-On 11 April 1992, 0898 Beautiful South entered in the UK Albums Chart at #4, which was considered something of a disappointment after the band's previous albums both reached #2.
+On 11 April 1992, 0898 Beautiful South entered in the UK Albums Chart at number four, which was considered something of a disappointment after the band's previous albums both reached number two.
 It stayed on the chart for 17 weeks, and was later certified "Gold" by the British Phonographic Industry (BPI) for sales of over 200,000 copies.
-The album peaked at #47 on the Canadian Albums Chart, becoming their last album to chart there, whilst on 20 April 1992, it entered the German Album Charts at #40, becoming their first album to chart there.
-It also peaked at #72 on the Dutch Album Top 100 in late April/early May 1992, thus becoming their sole album to chart in the Netherlands.
+The album peaked at number 47 on the Canadian Albums Chart, becoming their last album to chart there, whilst on 20 April 1992, it entered the German Album Charts at number 40, becoming their first album to chart there.
+It also peaked at number 72 on the Dutch Album Top 100 in late April/early May 1992, thus becoming their sole album to chart in the Netherlands.

 The album was released to positive reviews.
 Ted Kessler of Select gave the album a perfect five out of five score, saying "under a veneer of polished pop production The Beautiful South are contrary, twisted mavericks, and 0898 is the bright, acceptable face of the foul beast AOR – and their best work to date".
 Robert Christgau rated the album "A−", saying "even more obscure stateside since he got lusher conventions, songsmith Paul Heaton does his endangered species proud.
 The tunes stick, and the lyrics transcend their sarcastic shtick—predictably idiosyncratic though 'You do English/I'll do sums/You break fingers/I'll break thumbs' may be, it brings you up short anyway.
 Peter Gabriel/Kate Bush hand Jon Kelly adds musical authenticity, and third vocalist Briana Corrigan sings lines like 'This is the woman you laid' with just the right edge of icy remorse.
 Introduce them to a decent drum programmer and they could be a threat."